-Both types of personal loans have their benefits and flaws, and one may be better depending on your circumstances.
+Both have their benefits and pitfalls, but one may be better for you depending on your circumstances.

-So what’s the difference and how do you choose which is right for you?
+So, what's the difference between a secured and unsecured personal loan and how do you choose which is right for you?

 What is a secured personal loan?

 A secured personal loan is a loan secured against something you own, like a home, car, or boat.
-The lender uses this asset as security, also known as collateral, which acts as protection for them in the event you can no longer repay the loan.
-In this event, the lender would seize the asset and sell it to recover money still owed to them.
+The lender uses this asset as security (also known as collateral) which acts as a safety net for them if you can no longer repay your loan.
+In this event, the lender would seize the asset and sell it to recover money you still owe them.

-Given the security you’re providing to the lender, secured personal loans often have lower interest rates than their unsecured counterparts.
-However, there is often a longer approval process to ensure the security is appropriate for the amount being borrowed.
+Given the security you're providing to the lender, secured personal loans often have lower interest rates than their unsecured counterparts.
+However, there is often a longer approval process while the lender assesses whether the security is appropriate for the amount you're wanting to borrow.

 Secured personal loans typically allow you to borrow more money than an unsecured loan.
-Keep in mind though, just because you’re offering up a $40,000 car as security, for example, doesn’t mean you’ll automatically be able to get a $40,000 loan.
+Keep in mind though, just because you're offering up a $40,000 car as security, for example, it doesn't mean you'll automatically be able to secure a $40,000 loan.

 Different lenders will allow you to use different assets as security for a secured personal loan.
 Typically though, assets you may be able to use include: